-As a globally engaged institution, the University of Utah seeks and maintains cooperation with higher education institutions, government, and non-government entities throughout the world.
-The Chief Global Officer (CGO) for the university is responsible, in conjunction with the Office of the General Counsel, for developing policies and procedures for the initiation, vetting, and approval of new international partnerships and the agreements governing these formal relationships.
+The University of Utah seeks and maintains cooperation with higher education institutions, government, and non-government entities throughout the world.
+The Chief Global Officer (CGO) for the university is responsible, in collaboration with the Office of General Counsel, the President’s Office, the International Influence Office, Purchasing, and departments/colleges, for developing policies and procedures for the initiation, vetting, and approval of new international partnerships and the agreements governing these formal relationships.

 - Memorandum of Understanding (MOU): Demonstrates that the parties will explore potential areas of cooperation without any specific commitments.
 This may also be used to formalize faculty collaboration that has been ongoing and for which a commitment of specific resources is not expected and for collaborations that do not involve student mobility.
 Ideally, these are university-wide and signed by the President.
 A template is available.